Armco Crash Barriers: A Buyer’s Guide

 But how do you choose the right crash barrier solution for your next project?
-Which supplier do you get your armco crash barrier from?
+What is a reliable armco crash barrier supplier?
 And how do you select the correct parts for your requirements?

 We’ve put together this quick and easy buyer’s guide to Armco crash barriers to answer all these questions and many more.

 The name ‘Armco Crash Barrier’ has become the generic name for the corrugated steel crash barrier you’d expect to see surrounding a racetrack, protecting the drivers and the crowd, or in other off-highway locations.
 This crash barrier system is designed for durability and resilience, with ample beam and joint strength to absorb heavy impacts.

 Why might you need an armco crash barrier?

 Armco crash barriers are widely used in car parks, factories, service yards and warehouses where there are large vehicles or expensive machinery operating, as well as drivers, pedestrians and workers who all require protection from injury.

 The crash barriers used in these spaces are different strengths and designs to those barriers you see on motorways, simply because the dangers in these environments are different.

 In these off-road spaces, Armco crash barriers secure the area behind the barrier, protecting buildings and people from out-of-control vehicles and vehicle drop-offs.
 Not only can vehicles cause serious injuries, but knocks from any vehicles, including cars, forklifts and HGVs, can cause costly damage to stock and valuable items.

 Using Armco barriers in the right place, therefore, can help prevent accidents and potentially save you thousands of pounds in damages.
 In fact, they are invaluable for peace-of-mind onsite, especially if your site is a hub of activity.